Clear, practical technology insights BSOD Code Lookup · Windows Error Code Lookup · Wi-Fi Troubleshooting · PC Troubleshooting Checklist

 Conclusion : This is a simple tool to find large files and folders containing them.
 It works as well as you expect and is completely free.

-Link reference: https://diskwave.barthe.ph/
+Link reference: https://diskwave. barthe. ph/

 Conclusion : Not every free application is bad and DiskWave is the best proof for this.

-Link refer to: https://daisydiskapp.com/
+Link refer to: https://daisydiskapp. com/

 This is a list of "free" options, but can't help but mention an additional premium option.
 In this case, DaisyDisk is worth mentioning.
-The price of $ 10 is not too high, and the application has a very nice management interface, as well as performs very well tasks.
+The price of $ 10 is not too high, and the app has a very nice management interface, as well as performs very well tasks.

 DaisyDisk uses a bright and colorful interface to display your used drive space as a pie chart.
 You can choose to analyze the internal drive, external USB storage or the folder you choose.
 As a premium application, it is actively maintained and has been optimized for use with macOS Sierra.

-Conclusion : DaisyDisk may be what you're looking for if the rest of this article is not attractive enough.
+Conclusion: DaisyDisk may be what you're looking for if the rest of this article is not attractive enough.
 Download the free trial version from the homepage before purchasing the app.

 There are some useful tips to create free space on your Mac if you are trying to clean up the drive.
 You can save more space by storing backups of other devices or moving photo and iTunes libraries off the main drive.